 The luminous green and orange versions of this ball are both easy-to-see options.
 The blue ball might be more challenging for you to see, but you can always try it out once to see if it works for you.

-If you’re searching for a premium ball, this white urethane three-piece ball for high handicappers ticks all the boxes.
+If you’re searching for a premium ball, this white urethane three-piece ball for high handicappers ticks all the boxes (get them here).

 The ball is durable and also provides excellent performance.
 With its shallow dimples, you can expect it to fly long and sit down with ease on the green.